Artpop: Songs

 The album begins with "Aura", a mariachi and EDM song, that has influences from dubstep and Middle Eastern music.
 It opens with Western-style guitars, Gaga's distorted vocals, and a "maniacal laugh".
 Throbbing beats lead to the chorus, in which Gaga asks: "Do you wanna see the girl who lives behind the aura, behind the aura?".
 She explained that in the song she expresses that just because she wears a lot of "visual fashion", "[it] doesn't mean that there is not sort of the same person underneath."
 These "veils" are protecting her creativity, and her "Aura" is the way that she deals with her "insanity".
 The album continues with "Venus", a track that shows "retro-futuristic themes", and presents Bowie-esque lyrics about a psychedelic journey.
 It mentions Venus, the Roman goddess of love, the eponymous planet, and sexual intercourse.
 It is a synth-pop and dance-pop song.
 Gaga said that the song is "about finding faith in other places, in the beyond", and also "about sex in the most mythological way."

 "G.U.Y." (an acronym for "Girl Under You") is an EDM song with industrial, R&B, and house elements, that was described as a "shuddering dance siren that makes the distinction between gender equality and willful sexual submission".
 The song involves the concept of new-wave feminism, it is "about being comfortable underneath, because you are strong enough to know that you don't have to be on top to know you're worth it".
-"Sexxx Dreams" is a synth-pop and R&B song, with inspiration from Prince/Vanity 6 in its production.
+"Sexxx Dreams" is a synth-pop song, with inspiration from Prince/Vanity 6 in its production.
 Its lyrics propose a sexual encounter with a lover whose boyfriend is gone for the weekend.
 Throughout the song, Gaga alternates her vocal techniques between singing and speaking; the sung verses are addressed to her partner at her side and the spoken ones to the person in her fantasy.
 The fifth track on the album is "Jewels n' Drugs", a hip hop song with strong influences of trap music that tells a "tale of fame addiction".
 The lyrics are an "ode to the love of the drug trade" and they are of the "classic rap style".